-I don’t know about you but at some point over the Christmas break I get fed up of all the eating, drinking and partying.
+My Blog reading friends and existing clients will know that at some point over the Christmas break I get fed up of all the eating, drinking and partying.
 “Bah!
 Humbug!”
 I hear you say…but in reality I think it’s simply that as a busy business owner, my mind and body can’t take the change in pace from mad and hectic to practically a vegetative like state.

-So when I hit that point and I need to re-engage my brain, this is what I plan to do…
+So it’s usually around this time of the year, when I hit that point and I need to re-engage my brain, this is what I plan to do…

 Leading on from my last BTL deal, I came across another similar property on Tamebridge on Harebell Close this time.
 Namely, a two bedroom terraced house, WS5.
 The full details here.